Core Module - Approaching Ancient Visual and Material Culture

 Convenor: Prof Zahra Newby

-Tutors: Prof. Suzanne Frey-Kupper, Prof. Zahra Newby, Prof. Michael Scott, Dr Consuelo Martino
+Tutors: Prof. Zahra Newby, Prof Alison Cooley, Prof. Michael Scott, Dr Conor Trainor, Dr Clare Rowan

 This is a core module for the Taught MAs in Ancient Visual and Material Culture and the Visual and Material Culture of Ancient Rome/Greece.
 It is designed to introduce students to the major issues in the study of ancient visual and material culture, and to key methodologies and approaches.
 This module provides a broad grounding in the interpretation of the various different aspects of ancient material.
 It will help to develop students’ intellectual skills in the following areas:

 - Ability to select and respond to particular methodological approaches when dealing with material evidence

 - Appreciation of methodological issues in dealing with material evidence

 - Understanding of the ways that visual and material evidence has been studied since antiquity

 - Ability to present structured chain of argument drawing together evidence into cohesive whole

 - Ability to select & apply appropriate problem-solving methodologies

 - Ability to conduct independent research & analysis